COMA

 Live Auction

 Donate anything mushroom or outdoor-related, including books, magazines, posters, artwork, houseware, clothing, and games.
 Keep your eyes peeled on your next stop at a yard sale.
 Self-made artwork, t-shirts, jewelry, crafts, jams, jellies, or dried mushrooms also make for sought-after prizes.
-At the Foray, bid for a new mushroom treasure to take home.

 Scholarships